 ARRI Alura 45-250mm T2.6 F Telephoto Studio Zoom With PL Mount

 - 3 x Standard 0.8 MOD Gears

 - Optimized for the ARRI ALEXA 2K 16:9 format

 - A 9-blade iris

-Latest in optical design technology and innovative manufacturing techniques, the ARRI/FUJINON Alura Zooms combine the highest optical performance with an amazingly small size, weight and price.
-Colour characteristics, as well as their handling, are matched to existing prime lenses.
+The latest in optical design technology and innovative manufacturing techniques, the ARRI/FUJINON Alura Zooms combine the highest optical performance with an amazingly small size, weight, and price.
+Color characteristics, as well as their handling, are matched to existing prime lenses.

 So What Is The Best Lens For Filmmaking?

 If you are funding your own film or any sort of visual art or you are an independent filmmaker, renting equipment is the way to go.
 Certainly, a well-organized set will save a lot of money in equipment usage time.
 Depending on what your story is, you could combine a variety of prime lenses and the end result would be cinematic quality.
 If you are looking to buy the best camera lens for filmmaking that’s cheap, a smart choice would be a zoom lens such as Sigma or Canon.
 These lenses are mountable for some of the best cameras for filmmaking out there.
 If your visual art is funded and you have the privilege to rent some expensive stuff, I would without a second thought, recommend ARRI.